soanvig/mm-jsr/README.md

     },
     minMax: true // Boolean if minimum and maximum labels should be displayed (applies CSS display: none;) },
-}
+  log: 'error' // available values: 'debug', 'info', 'warn', 'error' }
 ```

-Custom options should go together with `sliders` and `values` options in JSR constructor.
+Custom options should go together with `sliders` and `values` options in JSR constructor (see example).

 ### Setting values of range programmatically